Textual semantics and machine learning methods for data product pricing: Results

 \subsection{Classification results based on different feature representation methods}

-In addition to predicting the exact prices of data products, we also conduct price interval prediction.
-Specifically, the prices are divided into four quartiles, resulting in five distinct ranges from high to low.
-After categorizing the prices, the corresponding price ranges are defined as follows: Class 0: $\leq$ 208.33; Class 1: 212.5–416.67; Class 2: 418.5–1,250.0; Class 3: 1,258.33–3,175.0; Class 4: $\geq$ 3,200.0.
-Such interval-based prediction can provide data providers and data consumers with an approximate price range for reference.
 In the classification task, we compare the predictive capabilities of different text representation methods (BOW, TF-IDF, Word2Vec, LDA, and BERTopic) in forecasting data product prices.
 Several prediction models are employed for this experiment, including LR, ANN, DT, SVM, RF, and XGBoost.
 Table \ref{table:classifiction task} presents the classification prediction results obtained using different text representation methods.
 In the Table, MR represents the mean results across the six predictive models, Rank indicates the ranking results based on the MR values, and the values in bold font indicate the best results among different text representation methods under the same prediction model.

 Based on the results shown in Table \ref{table:classifiction task}, we first find that the BOW method performs the best, ranking first across all three metrics (Accuracy, AUC, and F1-Score).
 TF-IDF follows closely in second place, exhibiting stable performance, while Word2Vec ranks third with moderate results.
 Second, both LDA and BERTopic show significantly lower prediction performance, indicating that topic modeling features may lose discriminative information in supervised classification tasks.
 Finally, Word2Vec demonstrates greater potential when combined with ensemble learning models (RF and XGBoost), whereas sparse features such as BOW and TF-IDF perform better under traditional machine learning models (LR, ANN, DT, and SVM).